 If you can get your course to a place where it’s 80% of the way finished, don’t linger on that final 20%.
 Ship what you’ve got instead.

 Your first try won’t be perfect.
 It’s better to get it in front of your students (including the early access crowd who pre-paid for the course) and collect feedback.
 Then, improve your course in between launches.

 Want help hitting $10,000+/month?
-You can book a free strategy session where we’ll do an in-depth audit of your current situation and talk through a detailed marketing plan to help you grow.
+You can book a complimentary strategy session where we’ll audit your business strategy and talk through a 90-day plan to skyrocket revenue.